-Put the first 5 ingredients into an electric mixer to blend ingredients together well.
+Put the first 5 ingredients into an electric mixer and blend ingredients together well.
 Stop the mixer and scrape the ingredients from the sides every now and then and until a good crumb forms.

 Then slowly add the warm coconut milk (you might not need it all) a bit at a time.
 As you add more coconut milk, the dough will begin to bind.
 Continue until the dough has formed - it should be very slightly sticky and stretchy.

 Remove the dough from the mixer and shape into a round ball with the help of a little flour.
-The dough should feel a little damp but not too sticky at this stage.
+The dough should feel very slightly damp but not sticky at this stage.
 Mix in a little flour if it is sticky.
 You want a smooth round ball.

 Place the dough in a glass bowl that is big enough to allow it to double in size.
-Cover and leave to rise for a few hours.
+Cover and leave to rise for a few hours in a warm place.
 The time it takes to rise will depend on your kitchen temperature.

 Once it has risen, remove the dough from the bowl, roll it into a log shape and cut 3 equal size pieces.
 Roll each piece into a a ball.
 On a lightly floured surface, roll each ball into a circle, about half a centimetre thick.
 Cut each circle into 6 triangles and set aside on a lightly floured surface.
 You should have 18 triangles at this stage.

-Gently drop the triangles into the oil, in batches (around 4-6 at a time depending on pan size) and fry on a medium high heat.
+Gently drop the triangles into the oil, in batches (around 3-4 at a time depending on your pan size) and fry on a medium high heat.
 When the top side has puffed up, flip them over so they cook on the other side.
 As soon as they are a golden brown colour, take them out and drain on kitchen paper.